kinten4/pro2025-namnama/README.md

 When an obstacle appeared in the robot’s path, the software determined its location in the frame (left, center, or right), and based on that, we generated a decision to avoid it.
 This decision was sent to the EV3, which then executed a turning maneuver to avoid the obstacle.
 After passing the obstacle, the robot realigned with the main path, using the color sensor for feedback when needed. <br><br>
 Our team tested the system under different lighting and obstacle setups to improve its accuracy and reliability.
 We also adjusted the detection parameters and motor responses to ensure the robot could respond quickly and smoothly.
 This configuration allowed our robot to handle the Obstacle Challenge autonomously and efficiently.

+# 6. Team and Vehicle Pictures
+> [!NOTE]
+> All images of the vehicle's components and structures are compiled in the [v-photos](/v-photos/) directory, whereas team-related photographs are organized in the [t-photos](/v-photos/) directory, providing clear distinction between the two directory.

-# 7. Performance Videos ▶
+# 7. Performance Videos
 [![YouTube | Open Challenge](https://img.shields.io/badge/Open%20Challenge-YouTube?logo=youtube&label=Youtube&labelColor=red&color=gray)]()
 [![YouTube | Obstacle Challenge](https://img.shields.io/badge/Obstable%20Challenge-YouTube?logo=youtube&label=Youtube&labelColor=red&color=gray)]()